EU LEGAL FRAMEWORK REGARDING CLAIMS

 The EU Commission Regulation (EU) No. 655/2013 lays down the common criteria for the justification of claims used in relation to cosmetic products.
 Its main goal is to guarantee a high level of protection for end users, in particular from misleading claims in relation to cosmetic products.

 Claims made about cosmetic products that are available in the EU market must also follow the provisions of Directive 2005/29/EC.
 The purpose of this Directive is to protect traders against misleading advertising and the unfair consequences thereof, as well as, to lay down the conditions under which comparative advertising is permitted.
+It also has the purpose to contribute to the proper functioning of the internal market and achieve a high level of consumer protection.

 POLLUTION VS. SKIN